Billy Carlson

-Billy Carlson (17 October 1889 San Diego, California – 4 July 1915 Tacoma, Washington) was an American racecar driver.
+William Henry Carlson (October 17, 1889 – July 5, 1915) was an American racing driver.
 He was killed in an AAA National Championship race at Tacoma Speedway.

 Biography

-Billy Carlson began his career competing in races on the Pacific coast and was a comparative unknown before he started in the 500-mile classic at Indianapolis in 1914.
+Carlson began his career competing in races on the Pacific coast and was a comparative unknown before he started in the 500-mile classic at Indianapolis in 1914.
 He took ninth in the event and "immediately attained prominence on the gasoline circuit."

-He was a member of the Maxwell team for two years in 1914 and 1915 after he was "discovered" by Ray Harroun, a Maxwell engineer.
+Carlson was a member of the Maxwell team for two years in 1914 and 1915 after he was "discovered" by Ray Harroun, a Maxwell engineer.
 His most notable achievement after joining Maxwell was his world's non-stop record of 305 miles made at San Diego, California, in January 1915.
 He came in second to Barney Oldfield at Venice, California.

-Carlson sustained fatal injuries in the Montamarathon race at Tacoma Speedway on July 4, 1915.
-Maxwell suspended their racing game for the remainder of the season and the team was disbanded and the automobiles were shipped back to the factory in Detroit.
+Carlson sustained fatal injuries in the Montamarathon race at Tacoma Speedway on July 4, 1915, dying the following day.
+Maxwell suspended their racing program for the remainder of the season; the team was disbanded and the automobiles were shipped back to the factory in Detroit.